-To discourage cramming, I do not answer questions on the material for two days prior to an exam.
+To discourage cramming, I do not answer questions on the material for two days prior to an inclass exam or during the last two days prior to the due date for an online one.
 If you have questions on the material, bring them to me at least three days before the exam, and preferably right after we cover the materials!